Make Yer Own Signature American Chili Powder, Pahdna

 1 teaspoon ground black pepper

 About the peppers.
+These chiles are all dried peppers as shown in the picture.
+Pasilla is a dried chilaca.
+Ancho is a dried poblano.
+Chipotle is a dried smoked jalapeno although sometimes chipotle is in a can with a sauce.
+Do not buy fresh peppers unless you have a way to dry them.
 You can use your own blend of other chiles if you wish.
 I think these create a complex blend that is not too hot.

 1) Start by putting the whole chiles in a 325°F oven or grill (indirect heat) for about 10 minutes or until they are no longer flexible and they crumble easily.
 Leave the oven door or grill lid open a bit so you don't knock yourself out with pepper gas when you open the oven (don't ask how I learned this).